 Working in his father’s country butchers in the foothills of the Black Mountains in the small community of Longtown Neil Powell started his butchery apprenticeship at the age of 5.
 This started with the very basics and spent much of his time on the “meat van” with his father delivering bespoke butchery to homes in the rural border communities of Herefordshire & Monmouthshire.

 Abergavenny is at the heads of five valleys and the last stop before going into England.
-Due to its location it became the epicentre for trade and evolved into a thriving and successful market town.
-Livestock being driven up castle street adjacent to Flannel Street/Butchers Row and onto the livestock market and these traders used Butchers Row on their way into and out of town.
-The shop may have changed a bit over the years but the enduring quality of purveying, ethically reared local produce has been the same for centuries!
+Due to its location, it became the epicentre for trade and evolved into a thriving and successful market town.
+Livestock was driven up castle street, adjacent to Flannel Street/Butchers Row and onto the livestock market, traders used Butchers Row on their way in and out of town.
+The shop may have changed a bit over the years, but the enduring quality of purveying, ethically reared, local produce has been the same for centuries!